 store.js is used to pass the necessary data into the relevant modules.

 v_ramp are components embedded into the report and will render the corresponding content based on the data passed into it from Vuex.

 The main Vue object depends on the

 summary.json data to determine the right

 commits.json files to load into memory.
 This is handled by

-archive.zip, have to be used.
+archive.zip, has to be used.

 Once the relevant